 Like other summits, the WFS constituted an important occasion for various sectors of civil society coming at the issues under examination from different angles to build a practice of networking and joint planning.
 The process was not easy or automatic.
 Certain dynamics emerged with particular force in the arena of the WFS and the parallel NGO Forum, in addition to the well-documented confrontation between northern and southern organizations.
 One of these was the tension between international NGOs and the emerging variegated universe of local and national groups and regional and global networks concerned in one way or another with food security issues.
 The most powerful voices in planning and running the NGO Forum were undoubtedly those of this emerging civil society world.
 A second area of conflict was that between the non-profits and the private sector business associations, which are technically classified as nonprofit NGOs within the UN system but in fact most often represent the for-profit interests of their members.
 This kind of tension was particularly strong in the WFS-NGO Forum process because of the power of multinationals in the agrifood chain and the impact they have on small producers, consumers and the environment, and business associations were excluded from the 1996 civil society forum.
-A third important civil society dynamic that began to take shape during the preparatory process was that between NGOs, which had heretofore tended to position themselves as spokespersons for the rural poor and the marginalized, and the people's organizations that were emerging in a context of globalization and liberalization and guestioned the right of others to speak on their behalf.
+A third important civil society dynamic that began to take shape during the preparatory process was that between NGOs, which had heretofore tended to position themselves as spokespersons for the rural poor and the marginalized, and the people's organizations that were emerging in a context of globalization and liberalization and questioned the right of others to speak on their behalf.
 A prime example of the latter was the newly established global peasants organization, Via Campesina.
 12 The fact that this dynamic was so evident in the context of the 1996 forum was due to the very particular efforts which the organizers made to ensure that people's organizations were involved and played a protagonist role.

 Core participation in the NGO Forum was limited to 600 delegates, 50 per cent of whom represented local or national organizations of peasants, women and indigenous peoples from the South.
 The number of delegates from the North was fixed in function of how many could be funded to come from the South.
 This was the only NGO forum held in parallel to a world summit which adopted procedures of this kind to ensure balanced civil society participation.
 It was the prerogative of the delegates to debate and finalize the Forum's statement, entitled 'Profit for few or food for all?'.
 The statement built its case 'first and foremost on the basic human Right to Food', an important affirmation in a period in which a rights-based approach was beginning to move on from the political field to tackle the less charted domain of economic and social rights.
-Civil society's analysis of the causes of hunger highlighted globalisation of the world economy and lack of accountability of multinational corporations
+Civil society's analysis of the causes of hunger highlighted globalisation of the world economy and lack of accountability of multinational corporations resulting in unemployment and destruction of rural economies.
+Industrialised agriculture, supported by subsidises and generating dumping practices, was seen to be 'destroying traditional farming, poisoning the planet...and making people dependent on food they are unable to produce'.
+Structural adjustment and debt repayment imposed by the international community reinforced the tendency of national governments to fashion policies that neglected family farmers and vulnerable people.

-&lt;sup>12 Established in 1993.
+Established in 1993.
 See Demarais (2007).